Lokesh-Reddy-Kambham/FastApi/README.md

 - **FastAPI backend**
 - **React frontend**

-I use this project to practice API development, frontend integration, and CRUD operations.
+This tutorial project is now completed, and I am using it for continued API and frontend practice.

 ---